 Louis Vuitton Malletier is a French fashion company that specializes in luxury retail and designer products.
 The French company was founded by Vuitton in 1854 as a trunk design and producer.
 Louis Vuitton is a household name, especially among high-class fashionistas, and for good reason.
 The French company has maintained the quality and class of their designs despite the modernity of today’s fashion.
 When Louis Vuitton says that their products are hand-made, they are hand-made.
 As of 2019, Louis Vuitton raked in an impressive total of US$38 billion.

-Louis Vuitton’s top competitors include: Chanel, Hermes, Gucci, Burberry, and Cartier.
+Chanel, Prada, Coach, Fendi, Versace, Hermes, Gucci, Burberry, and Cartier.

 How the company makes money